Department of Justice Interested in Prosecuting Improper Streamlined Disclosure Certifications?

 The Importance of Having Experienced U.S. Tax Accountant Guidance When Correcting Offshore Compliance Issues

 If you are considering fixing your noncompliant status regarding offshore accounts, it is important to first consult with a U.S. CPA who has experience handling international tax issues.
 CPA Ted Kleinman can help you assess whether you face any risk due to noncompliance and help you move forward.
-To schedule a free and confidential consultation at US Tax Help with Ted Kleinman call (541) 923-0903 or contact us online today.
+To schedule a confidential consultation at US Tax Help with Ted Kleinman schedule an appointment or contact us online today.